notnyt/beaglebone/README.md

 These examples will show the various ways to interact with the Beaglebones IO hardware.
 They will need to be executed as root in order to function correctly.

 ### GPIO
 The GPIO pins on the Beaglebone run at 3.3v.
-Do not provide more than this voltage to any pin.
+Do not provide more than this voltage to any pin or you will risk damaging the hardware.

 GPIO pins have two modes, input and output.
-These modes are represented by the symbols :IN and :OUT.
+These modes are represented by the symbols *:IN* and *:OUT*.

-To initialize the pin P9_11, we pass the symbol for that pin and the mode to the GPIOPin constructor.
+To initialize the pin *P9_11*, we pass the symbol for that pin and the mode to the *GPIOPin* constructor.

 ```ruby
 # Initialize pin P9_11 in INPUT mode